Charging Rent Policy

 - When a tenant requests a transfer due to under-occupancy and refuses two reasonable offers of alternative social housing a Vacant Bedroom Charge will be applied to their tenancy by adjusting the tenant’s rent subsidy.

 Tenants who applied and are approved for a transfer on the grounds of under-occupancy before the 26 June 2013 will not be subject to Vacant Bedroom Charge.
-Additionally, tenants who have been approached to relocate due to under-occupancy by DCJ prior to 26 June 2013 will not be subject to the Vacant Bedroom Charge.
+Additionally, tenants who have been approached to relocate due to under-occupancy by DCJ before 26 June 2013 will not be subject to the Vacant Bedroom Charge.

 Reviewing the rent a tenant has to pay